nitpicker-app/nitpicker/README.md

 3. Wait for the correction to complete.
 4. The corrected text will automatically replace the selected text.

+### Voice Dictation

+1. Press `Cmd+Shift+D` or click the "Start Dictation" button in the menubar.
+2. Speak your text into the microphone.
+3. Press `Cmd+Shift+D` again to stop recording.
+4. Wait for transcription and grammar correction.
+5. The corrected text will be automatically pasted.

+Nitpicker uses:
-Nitpicker uses OpenAI's GPT-4o-mini model for fast, accurate corrections and requires an internet connection.
+- OpenAI's GPT-4o-mini for grammar corrections (requires internet)
+- FluidAudio's Parakeet ASR for local, private speech-to-text (works offline)

 ## Accessibility Permissions

-Nitpicker requires accessibility permissions to:
+Nitpicker requires the following permissions:
-- Read text you've selected.
+- **Accessibility**: To read and replace text you've selected.
-- Replace text with corrected versions.
+- **Microphone**: For voice dictation (optional).

-You can grant these permissions in System Settings → Privacy & Security → Accessibility.
+You can grant these permissions in System Settings → Privacy & Security.

 ## Development